What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 A controller is "person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of processing of personal data", while the processor is "person, public authority, agency or other body which processes personal data on behalf of the controller".
 If you are currently subject to the UK's Data Protection Act, for example, it's likely you will have to look at GDPR compliance too.

 "You will have significantly more legal liability if you are responsible for a breach.
-These obligations for processors are a new requirement under the GDPR," says the UK's Information Commissioners Offic
+These obligations for processors are a new requirement under the GDPR," says the UK's Information Commissioners Office, the authority responsible for registering data controllers, taking action on data protection and handling concerns and mishandling data.

 GDPR ultimately places legal obligations on a processor to maintain records of personal data and how it is processed, providing a much higher level of legal liability should the organisation be breached.